Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Wondrous
 - Attunement

-**Enlighten**: Whenever you take a short rest, you regain mana equal to your proficiency bonus for each hit dice you spend.
+**Enlighten**: When you take a short rest you regain spell slots with a combined spell level equal to your proficiency bonus.
+Once this effect is used it cannot be used again until you finish a long rest.

-**Strong Bond**: Once this item is attuned to you, you must spend a part of a long rest to sever the connection.

-You gain +2 to spell attack rolls and your saving throw DC.
+You gain +1 to spell attack rolls and your saving throw DC.

 ---